nephilimmg/repair_drone_with_shield/README.md

 # repair_drone_with_shield
-Adds a small MK1 shield to repair drones.
+- Adds a small MK1 shield to repair drones
+- Increases hull HP of defense drones to 500